tusharsarkar3/TLA/README.md

  ```
 cd Lang_Classify
  ```
  then run

  ```

- python train.py --data "path for your dataset" --model "path for the model architecture" --epochs 4
+ python train.py --data "path for your dataset" --model "path to weights if pretrained" --epochs 4
  ```

 The --data flag requires the path to your training dataset.